VirtoCommerce/vc-docs/user_docs/docs/order-management/managing-documents.md

     ![Ne3w refund document](media/new-refund-document.png){: width="400" height="400"}

-1. Click it to see the details.
+1. Click on it to see the details.

     ![Refund document](media/refund-document.png){: width="400" height="400"}